FIWARE/tutorials.Relationships-Linked-Data/README.md

 store.
 This is a proper context data entity as `stockCount` describes the current state of a product in the warehouse.
 Once again this describes a single, real world entity and is ontologically correct.

-In the linked data scenario, it would be possible for an **external system** to discover relationships and interogate our Supermarket.
-Imagine for example, an
-[Autonomous Mobile Robot](https://www.intorobotics.com/40-excellent-autonomous-mobile-robots-on-wheels-that-you-can-build-at-home/)
-system which is used to move a pallet of products onto a shelf it would be possible for this **external system** to "know" about our supermarket by navigating the relationships in the linked data the `@graph` from **StockOrder** to
+Unlike the NGSI v2 scenario, with linked data, it would be possible for an **external system** to discover relationships and interogate our Supermarket.
+Imagine for example, an [Autonomous Mobile Robot](https://www.intorobotics.com/40-excellent-autonomous-mobile-robots-on-wheels-that-you-can-build-at-home/) system which is used to move a pallet of products onto a shelf it would be possible for this **external system** to "know" about our supermarket by navigating the relationships in the linked data the `@graph` from **StockOrder** to